Unity-Technologies/com.unity.probuilder/Documentation~/modes.md

 You can use ProBuilder tools in two tool contexts:

-* The GameObject context, which allows you to control the entire Mesh.
+* The GameObject context, which allows you to control the entire mesh.
 * The ProBuilder context, which allows you to control the individual elements of the mesh.
-The ProBuilder context is further divided into edit modes that define what you are selecting and editing:
+The ProBuilder context is further divided into edit modes that define what you're selecting and editing:

     * Vertex Selection: Select vertices and perform detailed editing such as vertex splitting and connecting.
 For a complete list of actions you can perform in this mode, refer to [Vertex actions](vertex.md)
     * Edge selection: Select edges and perform semi-complex geometry editing, and edge loop modeling techniques.
 For a complete list of actions you can perform in this mode, refer to [Edge actions](edge.md).